techie-joe/techie-joe/hello-world-2.md

 For me, it always comes out of a `console.log`, a terminal, or rendered on the top corner of a blank browser window.
 Honestly, the form doesn't matter.
 Seeing that first output is always a clear signal that I've started another journey.
 And the excitement doesn't stop with the first successful run.
 I repeatedly use it for any quick test before starting with the real work: crafting user interfaces, hammering out responsive logic, and writing codes that connects and bring data to life.

 For the global community of developers who understand it, ***"Hello World"*** is a sort of a credential.
 It's a nod from a machine that execute exactly what you told it to do.
 It's the moment a journey begins.
-Tools evolves, languages updated, and landscape shifts, but the spirit of that first message remains.
+Tools evolved, languages updated, and landscape shifts, but the spirit of that first message remains.
 A confident greeting to the boundless digital realm.

 > That moment humbles me.
 For me: ***"Hello World is the first commit, not the final release."***